Wyko/essential_deathworlders/content/books/good-training/6-friendships-revelations.md

 "I’ll never speak ill of you or your friends again."
 The hapless guard coughed up a loose tooth as he said it and sprayed a visually worrisome amount of blood in so doing.
 The other challenger said nothing; he was unconscious with an arm bent the wrong way.

 "Good.
 Be glad you did not fight Regaari."
 Thurrsto took mere *seconds* to defeat his two challengers.
-The speed and endurance they had gained, combined with their excellent training as Whitecrest operatives and some new ideas the SOR had given them…well.
+The speed and endurance they had gained, combined with their excellent training as Whitecrest operatives and some new ideas the SOR had given them... well.
 It wasn’t much of a contest.

 The guard—smaller than Thurrsto but large nonetheless—stared open-eyed at the shorter, smaller Regaari.
 "But he—"

 "Size is not everything."

 The guard took another look at Regaari.
 While Regaari was always an infuriatingly handsome male and had on more than one occasion outcompeted that particular guard for the attention of a female, even our hapless guard was forced to admit: Regaari looked *good.* All of them did.
-A little larger, perhaps, obviously stronger, but more importantly they were more…intense.
-The flow of their body was more prominent under their (strangely soft and silky) fur, their posture was…more animal.
+A little larger, perhaps, obviously stronger, but more importantly they were more... intense.
+The flow of their body was more prominent under their (strangely soft and silky) fur, their posture was... more animal.
 Ready for action.
 Even the way they looked at everything.
-Their eyes shifted, their ears swiveled…
+Their eyes shifted, their ears swiveled...

 These were *not* Gaoians to harass in any manner and everyone knew it instantly.

 From that point forward things changed drastically for the Brothers.
 All of them suddenly found females interested in their company, even criminally ugly Thurrsto!
 Other males were far more wary.
-The Fathers…well.
+The Fathers... well.
 They schemed, as Fathers do and must.
 What would come of that was not Regaari’s immediate concern.

 Then the implants were removed.
 They did retain a translator but it was auditory and visual only, and then via the sensory nerves instead of direct brain interface.
 It was disorientating at first, having a voice appear in one’s ear louder than what was being heard, and having a visual "overlay" seemingly inside their head.
 But those were the rules, and the rules were not to be violated.

 They even went so far as to design the compute unit as an external device which could be easily removed by way of a simple retainer.
 Simply pull the device off its discreet magnetic pad in the skull and no sign at all remained, and critically no sophisticated electronics either.
 All of this was an idea suggested by the humans; they pointed out it would make upgrades and customization far easier.
-All in all, a very clever compromise to their…ominous concerns.
+All in all, a very clever compromise to their... ominous concerns.

 After that, there was essential Clan business to attend, some rest and relaxation, and then of course the return trip.
 All in all, productive, restful, gratifying on several levels; Thurrsto was a now a sire—Thurrsto!—and the professional rewards were many.
 Why, once the Fathers had seen what the Brothers could actually do, and saw that it wasn’t terribly different from what Whitecrest was already training, it was natural and easy to adopt the general philosophy into their existing programs.
 This in turn guaranteed prestigious and productive postings for all the Brothers under Regaari’s care, and what could make him happier?